deepak2-rajak/web-dev/README.md

 # web-dev
-this is demo of web devlopment all the tutorial available
+this is demo of web all web dev